In Morocco, multilingualism is part of everyday life.

 A website available in the visitor’s language inspires more confidence.
 It shows that the company has considered its clients and invests in the quality of their user experience.

-A poorly configured multilingual website can create duplicate content or be misindexed by Google.
-Proper technical practices (hreflang tags, distinct URLs, language-specific sitemaps, etc.) must be used.
+A poorly configured multilingual website can generate duplicate content or be misinterpreted by Google.

 A well-translated multilingual website but poorly optimized may never be visible on Google.
 Fortunately, simple best practices exist to avoid common mistakes and ensure good visibility in each language.